bcgov/hcap/mongodb-recreate-and-restore.md

 With the new space freed up, we can begin to spin up the new Mongo deployment with helm.
 Run the following command from the root directory:

-$ helm install hcap-mongo bitnami/mongodb -f openshift/mongo.helm.yml
+$ helm install hcap-mongo bitnami/mongodb -f openshift/mongo.helm.yml --set
+auth.username <desired username> --set auth.database <desired db name>

 Once it completes, we will have 2 new mongo pods to work with and we can shift logging duties over there with the server-new-mongo deployment config.